mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 #### 4.3.1 Microflow ListEntities

-Retrieves the list of all Twinmaker-Entities in a workspace.
+Retrieves the list of all TwinMaker entities in a workspace.

 See also https://docs.aws.amazon.com/iot-twinmaker/latest/apireference/API_ListEntities.html